 Well, image compression and image resizing are currently the most effective way to ensure that your website loads faster while having the best possible image quality.
 It is true that image compression can reduce the quality of your images.
 However, certain tools are available that can reduce the impact of image compression on your website and help speed up the load time.

-While we dive deep in image compression, let us first understand what page speed is and why it is important for your website.
+While we dive deep into image compression, let us first understand what page speed is and why it is important for your website.

 What is Page Speed?

 Page speed is essentially the time taken by a website to display all its contents from the time the website is accessed.
 If your website has a lot of images, it will take considerably longer for the pages to load.

 Images are some of the heaviest elements on a web page that require a considerable amount of processing power and time to display.

 Every website is hosted on a server that contains all the files and elements of the website.
 Each time you type in the URL for a website, your web browser downloads the elements from the server and displays the same to you.
 Each element is measured in bytes.
 So the more the elements on a website, the more number of bytes the web browser has to download before displaying the website.
 This translates to a longer loading time.